Geofencing: Target Customers Based on Where They Go

 Campaign Type Starting Budget Common Use

-Targeted Display Geofencing Starting around $850/month Local reach, competitor targeting, retail, healthcare, real estate
+Targeted Display Geofencing Starting around $850/month Local reach, competitor targeting, retail, healthcare, real estate, restaurants, home services.

-Video Geofencing Starting around $1,800/month Higher attention, brand awareness, event follow-up
+Video Geofencing Starting around $1,800/month Higher attention, brand awareness, event follow-up, retargeting.

-Streaming / Connected TV Starting around $2,400/month Big-screen awareness, political campaigns, premium brand campaigns
+Streaming / Connected TV Confirm correct starting budget Big-screen awareness, political campaigns, premium brand campaigns, household-level reach.

 What’s Included in Geofencing Advertising Pricing?